 Discretionary Repairs means preventive or repair work, not required by the Contract, completed by the Contractor to reduce the risk or costs of non-conformance.

-Hot Mix Asphalt (HMA) means hot mixed and hot laid asphaltic concrete which also includes mix produced using Warm Mix Asphalt technologies.
+Hot Mix Asphalt (HMA) means hot mixed and hot laid asphaltic concrete which also includes mix produced using Warm Mix Asphalt (WMA) technologies beneficiating HMA, HIR, and SMA.
 The terms are used interchangeably.
 HMA may include recycled mixes or specialty mixes.

-International Roughness Index (IRI) .

-means a specific mathematical transform of a true profile in which a low pass filter (usually consisting of a moving average with a 250 mm base length) followed by a “Quarter Car Filter” are applied to the true profile then the absolute values of the vertical vibration of the “Quarter Car Filter” are accumulated and divided by the sublot length.
-It’s expressed in units of m/km.
-An IRI value of 0 indicates absolute smoothness and an IRI value of 10 represents a rough or unpaved roadway.
+International Roughness Index (IRI) means a specific mathematical transform of a true pavement profile by means of a Quarter Car Filter where the absolute values of the vertical vibration are accumulated and divided by the sublot length.
+IRI is expressed in m/km.

 Non-Conformance means that performance measurements do not meet acceptance criteria.

 Pavement Structure means layers of selected materials placed on the Subgrade and designed to resist surficial wear and frost action, provide a smooth travelling surface, support wheel loads and provide drainage.